laplace-demon-ai/demon-dextral-horn/README.md

     - Ensure that the `defaults.cache_store` is set to a valid cache store configured in your application.
     - Make sure your environment (e.g., local, staging, production) is correctly set up to use queues and caching.

+## TODO
+> - [ ] **Signalling Route**: A specialized endpoint that allows clients to signal the backend to prepare results proactively, without waiting for actual trigger routes.
+For example, a client could call this endpoint when a user hovers over a link or focuses on an input field, indicating an intent to navigate or submit data soon.
+The backend can then prefetch and cache the relevant data in anticipation of the user's action.
+> - [ ] **New middleware**: Log user activities to enable dynamic, personalized rules using Markov Chain predictions.
+> - [ ] **Code cleanup**: Remove unnecessary docblocks and comments, no need to repeat what is already clear from the code itself.

 ## Contributing

 > **Your contributions are welcome!** If you'd like to improve this project, simply create a pull request with your changes.
 Your efforts help enhance its functionality and documentation.